aaronedev/aaronedev/README.md

 Not many developers like to write documentation, but I do.
 I believe that a well-documented codebase is as important as the code itself.
 It’s like a story, telling what the code can do and how it works.
 I always try to write clear, concise, and useful documentation.
 My go-to documentation tool is <a href="https://obsidian.md/" target="_blank">Obsidian.md</a>.

+In addition to my love for documentation, *I'm currently working on a custom Obsidian theme* as part of my **Violet Void theme** series.
+This theme features rich, deep purple colors with transparency effects, providing a sleek and modern look.
+I'm already using it myself, and it looks dope!
+I plan to release this theme soon so others can enjoy it as well.

 Whenever I write documentation, I try to keep the following steps in mind to ensure the reader gets the most out of it:

 1. **What** is this documentation about?